cjdelisle/cjdns/README.md

 If you have a system based on an alternative architecture, join the IRC channel and ask about running a buildbot.
-We are specifically looking for buildbots running on MIPS and ARM based systems but bots running on PowerPC, Sparc, Itanium or any other esoteric architectures are also helpful.
+We are specifically looking for buildbots running on MIPS and ARM based systems but bots running on PowerPC, SPARC, Itanium or any other esoteric architectures are also helpful.

+Join the IRC channel and ask about other ways you can help.

 What about DNS?
 ---------------